Tag, Texas is it! Cast of new film beats Guinness world record for largest freeze tag game in Arlington

 "Jeremy Renner broke both of his arms on this movie and now we're going to break the Guinness Book of World Records.
 The world's biggest game of tag, freeze tag, in history," actor Ed Helms said.

 "Yeah the stunts were pretty intense.
 We had a lot of fun with it though.
-We had a great group of people and we had fun playing tag on and off screen on this one," actor Jack Johnson said.
+We had a great group of people and we had fun playing tag on and off screen on this one," actor Jake Johnson said.

 That just goes to show, you're never to old to enjoy a good ole game of tag!